-Working from home involves, well working from home.
+Working from home involves, well, working from home.
 Not lounging around at home watching daytime TV, not spending hours on Facebook or surfing the web, but hours working; either for yourself to build up your business and to gain clients or working for clients.
+Here, we’re going to take a look at some virtual assistant skills that you need to know.
+These skills will make you more equipped for virtual assistant jobs.

 You have to be self-disciplined enough to sit at your computer and work the hours you have decided you are going to work, be that two hours a day, four hours a day or eight hours a day.